Global Repository Settings

 Global repository settings is a Technology Preview feature only.
 Technology Preview features are not currently supported and might not be functionally complete.
 We do not recommend using them in production.
 These features provide early access to an upcoming Pipelines-as-Code features, enabling you to test functionality and provide feedback during the development process.

-Pipelines-as-Code let you have a global repository for all your Repo settings.
-This allows you to define settings that will be applied to all repositories on your cluster.
+Pipelines-as-Code lets you have a global repository for settings of all your local repositories.
+This enables you to define settings that will be applied to all local repositories on your cluster.

-The global repository setting are set as a fallback for all repositories, if the local repository on the namespace don’t override it.
+The global repository settings serve as a fallback for all repositories if the local repository settings in the namespace do not override them.

-The global repository have to be created in the namespace where the pipelines-as-code controller is installed (usually pipelines-as-code or openshift-pipelines).
+The global repository must be created in the namespace where the pipelines-as-code controller is installed (usually pipelines-as-code or openshift-pipelines).

-By default the repository needs to be named pipelines-as-code but you can redefine it by defining the environment variable PAC_CONTROLLER_GLOBAL_REPOSITORY on the controller Deployment.
+By default, the global repository should be named pipelines-as-code unless you redefine it by setting the environment variable PAC_CONTROLLER_GLOBAL_REPOSITORY in the controller and watcher Deployment.

 The settings that can be defined in the global repository are:

-• if you have a Repository CR in the user namespace
+• If you have a Repository CR in the namespace named user-namespace:

 apiVersion: pipelinesascode.tekton.dev/v1alpha1